 Jernigan Laboratory

+AI is revolutionizing computational biology.
 Our primary focus is on computations on cells, proteins, nucleic acids, and small molecules, and their interactions.
-Often we work at the interface between sequence and structure and on the relationship between dynamics and mechanism.
-In this latter case we often use simple models to improve comprehension of mechanisms.
-We often perform datamining and data analyses.
+The large protein language models change everything and suddenly make understanding proteins at a deep level immediately possible.
+We work at the interface between sequence and structure and on the relationship between dynamics and mechanism; these studies now become more feasible and produce more meaningful results.
+We find datamining the language models to enable most of our current projects aimed at understanding protein function and mechanism.

-We are located at Department of Biochemistry, Biophysics, and Molecular Biology at Iowa State University Ames, Iowa.
-Our research is pushing toward the comprehension of the functions of and mechanisms of larger structures, and the use of large, diverse data to construct models of these.
+We are located at the Department of Biochemistry, Biophysics, and Molecular Biology at Iowa State University Ames, Iowa.
+Our research is pushing toward the comprehension of the functions and mechanisms of all proteins.

 - Mining information from protein structures and using it to evaluate predicted structures – Miyazawa-Jernigan potentials, elastic network deformations of structures, protein and ribosome mechanism.